Kirill Kapustin: Playing career

 Kapustin made his Kontinental Hockey League (KHL) debut playing with Lokomotiv Yaroslavl during the 2013–14 KHL season.
 On August 15, 2016, Kapustin ended his tenure with Lokomotiv as he was traded for compensation to fellow KHL team, Amur Khabarovsk.

 On May 16, 2017, Kapustin was returned to Lokomotiv by Amur in a trade alongside Alexander Yelesin in exchange for Danil Romantsev.

 After two seasons with Severstal Cherepovets, Kapustin left as a free agent and was signed to a two-year contract with his sixth KHL club, Traktor Chelyabinsk, on 6 May 2021.

+At the conclusion of his contract with Traktor Chelyabinsk, Kapustin was signed to an initial tryout contract in a return to Amur Khabarovsk on 21 August 2023.